 Eligible recipients can call to order their monthly hamper on 07 3624 2121 during office hours, 8am – 3pm.
 If the line is unavailable, please leave a message and we will return your call.

-During the time we were temporarily closed, we were in contact with each and every one of our clients and their carers to offer in home social support services or to discuss other ways of supporting them through the COVID-19 pandemic.
-A rollout of pre-configured tablets and a full online program was provided to clients during that time, enabling much needed connection.
+During the time we were temporarily closed, we were in contact with each and every one of our clients and their carers to offer in-home social support services or to discuss other ways of supporting them through the COVID-19 pandemic.
+A rollout of pre-configured tablets and a fully online program was provided to clients during that time, enabling much-needed connection.

-Unfortunately, some Burnie Brae activities at the Burnie Brae Centre will remain suspended, as they are not possible under the current restrictions from the Australian Government, aimed at reducing the spread of COVID-19.
-We sincerely apologise for the disappointment that this will cause but want to assure you that we are already planning how we can re-open all our activities as soon possible, after the COVID-19 threat has passed.
-We will be in contact regularly with you to advise of any updates to this as they come, as this is an ever-changing situation.
+Unfortunately, some Burnie Brae activities at the Burnie Brae Centre are still suspended, as they are not possible under the current restrictions from the Australian Government, aimed at reducing the spread of COVID-19.
+As Burnie Brae provides services to the most vulnerable, we operate under a higher level of caution than if we were simply operating a community centre or club.
+We sincerely apologise for the disappointment that this may cause.
+We will be in contact regularly with you to advise of any updates as they come.

-See this link for the activities available at the Fitzgibbon Community Centre: https://www.healthyconnections.org.au/activities/
+Click here to view the activities available at Fitzgibbon Community Centre.

 • Session duration adjusted to allow adequate time for cleaning between sessions.